emdelponte/research-compendium-website/README.md

 - `docs/` - html files of the research compendia with all text and figures.
 - `supp/` - supplementary files that are not data or R codes.

+# Copying this compendium template

+Use [GitHub import](https://github.com/new/import), *don't fork*, to make a copy of this repo in your own GitHub account. (**Note:** This is like a GitHub Fork, but not connected to the upstream changes so you won't see `forked from emdelponte/research-compendium-website` in your own repository or other information like `This branch is 117 commits ahead of emdelponte:master` also won't appear in your repository, which makes things nicer since this is just a template for your own compendium.
+They don't need to be linked.

 # Licenses